evocn/evocn.github.io/content/now.md

 ### Working at Nintendo, on graphics and tools.
 Helping to test the platform layer, graphics tools, and various other things.

-### Designing a game which feels like Mamoru Oshii's *Angel's Egg*.
-This is a small project, and it might start out as a short film.
-My sister Mia's doing the art, and we'll probably work together on the music.

-### Implementing 3D Graphics effects in my own engine, written in Jai.
-Recently been working on fog, water, and skeletal animation systems.
+Developing tools for test automation.

+### Getting back into music
+I am trying out Ableton Live, and having some fun with instruments!

+### Watching the Stanley Cup Playoffs!

-### Playing lots of ice hockey and frisbee!
+### Cooking lots of good food

-### Listening to...
+### Checking out
-- Dan Jones' *The Plantagenets*
-- 90s indie rock
+* Lots of baroque + classical music
+* Digital Signals Processing textbook

-*[Updated May 17, 2024 from Bellevue, Washington]*
+*[Updated May 29, 2024 from Bellevue, Washington]*